-Fortunately, living in farm country means we have access to no-spray, locally grown, often organic (or at least transitional) foods, picked fresh from small farms.
+And, that means we have access to no-spray, locally grown, often organic (or at least transitional) foods, picked fresh from small farms.
 In fact, we’re pretty much eating a 20-mile diet comprised of locally grown produce, fish, grass-fed meats, dairy, and even eggs from our neighbor across the field next door.

 But, about the only thing we’ll be preserving from our own garden this year is those blackberries!

-If your garden failed you or you just didn’t get around to planting it, now’s the time to discuss bulk buys with your favorite local farmers.
+It’s never to early to discuss bulk buys with your favorite local farmers for your eating and preserving needs.
 If you don’t live in farm country like we do, visit your farmer’s market and ask about placing preserving orders.
 Many farmers will be happy to discount bulk buys, and if they offer better prices on their seconds, don’t snub the opportunity.
 Just get those very ripe goodies home and into your belly, canner, dehydrator or freezer right away.